Cloudy with a Chance of Meatballs 2: Release

 In promotional events before the film's release, Sony Pictures Animation partnered with some produce companies to provide more than 200,000 lb of produce for Feeding America's action to help children and families in need.
 Several food-packing events across the country were organized, with Anna Faris and Will Forte attending the main one in Los Angeles.
 Sony teamed up with marketing partners in the United States to promote the film through Subway Kids Meals with a set of 6 customized bags.

 Home media

 Cloudy with a Chance of Meatballs 2 was released on DVD and Blu-ray on January 28, 2014.
 The home media was accompanied by a quartet of animated shorts based on the main feature: Super Manny, Earl Scouts, Steve's First Bath, and Attack of the 50-Foot Gummi Bear.
 Two of the shorts, Super Manny and Earl Scouts, were already released online before the media release, premiering in October 2013 on Univision and Fandango, respectively.
 David Feiss directed all four shorts, which feature a computer-generated wraparound animation and a hand-drawn animation, provided by Six Point Harness.

 Reception

 Box office

 Cloudy with a Chance of Meatballs 2 grossed $119.8 million in North America, and $154.5 million in other countries, for a worldwide total of $274.3 million.
-Its budget was reported at $78 million, while Sony spent $48.2 million for the film's marketing in the United States, and $41.3 million in other countries.
+Its budget was reported at $78 million.